tcmulder/aquamin/docs/features/block-configuration.md

 Though aquamin prefers blocks be built with JavaScript, in some cases blocks require up-to-date data from the database, and therefore require PHP.
 So, `wp aquamin block create` will ask if you need a dynamic block, and will create a `markup.php` file to house your PHP code if so.

-?> _Note:_ Aquamin doesn't currently support automated inner block setup if you choose to go dynamic: if you need that, you'll have to add your dynamic inner block manually.
+?> Aquamin doesn't currently support automated inner block setup if you choose to go dynamic: if you need that, you'll have to add your dynamic inner block manually.

 ## Anatomy of a Block